Harshil-kumar-4/twotier-app/README.md

 ## Security Scanning

-To scan the Docker images for vulnerabilities using Docker Scout:
+To scan the Docker images for vulnerabilities using Docker Scout for this make shure the docker desktop is installed localy or in the server
+Go to the "docker/scout-cli" in github check with the README file sure you will find the details in there After instalation:
 ```bash
 docker scout cves task-app:latest
 ```